 Magnesium Citrate is also the better option If you’re looking to improve your digestive health.
 Just note that too much of this Magnesium supplementation can have a laxative effect and could cause you to have loose stools, so be sure to follow recommended dosages if you don’t want Magnesium to make you poop too often.

-Both supplements are generally considered safe.
+Both dietary supplements are generally considered safe.
 Once you’ve reached adequate levels of Magnesium, your body will pee out the excess.

 The Best of Both Worlds: A Magnesium Blend